avelino/avelino.run/content/blog/2026-01-jbundle-distributing-clojure-without-the-graalvm-pain.md

 ## The trade-off

-clj-pack doesn't produce native code.
+jbundle doesn't produce native code.
 Your application still runs on the JVM, with JVM startup time and memory characteristics.
 The binaries are larger than what GraalVM native-image would produce (~50-80 MB vs ~20-40 MB for a typical CLI app).

 But you gain something valuable: **it works with every Clojure library, every time.** No reflection configs.
 No build-time vs runtime class initialization.
 No incompatible dependencies.
 No multi-minute native compilation.
 No tracing agents.
-If your app runs on `java -jar`, clj-pack can package it.
+If your app runs on `java -jar`, jbundle can package it.

 For CLI tools where startup time is critical (sub-100ms), GraalVM native-image is still the right choice — if you're willing to pay the maintenance cost.
-For everything else — services, tools where a 1-2 second startup is acceptable, applications with complex dependency trees — clj-pack removes an entire category of build infrastructure.
+For everything else — services, tools where a 1-2 second startup is acceptable, applications with complex dependency trees — jbundle removes an entire category of build infrastructure.

 ## The real lesson

 Sometimes the best solution isn't the technically purest one.
-GraalVM native-image is impressive engineering, but it fights against Clojure's dynamic nature. clj-pack accepts the JVM for what it is and focuses on the actual user problem: distribution.
+GraalVM native-image is impressive engineering, but it fights against Clojure's dynamic nature. jbundle accepts the JVM for what it is and focuses on the actual user problem: distribution.
 One command, one binary, runs anywhere.
 That's the Go developer experience I was missing, adapted to Clojure's reality.

+---

+> **Note:** Previously known as clj-pack.
+Renamed to jbundle to reflect support for all JVM languages, not just Clojure.